-District law states that a vehicle is boot-eligible if it has two or more unsatisfied parking and/or photo enforcement tickets that are 60 days old.
+District law states that a vehicle is boot-eligible if it has two or more unsatisfied parking and/or photo enforcement tickets that are more than 60 days old.
 DPW boot crews search for scofflaws’ vehicles using License Plate Recognition System (LPRS) technology.
-DPW will tow booted vehicles from the street to the Blue Plains Impoundment and Storage Facility at 5001 Shepherd Parkway, S.W. (open weekdays between 8 am and 6 pm).
-Closest Metro stop is the Anacostia Subway Station (to view map click here).
+DPW will tow booted vehicles from the street to the Blue Plains Impoundment and Storage Facility at 5001 Shepherd Parkway, SW (open weekdays between 8 am and 6 pm).
+Closest Metro stop is the Anacostia Subway Station (view a map).
 Customers may call (202) 541-6083 to learn the impoundment lot where their vehicle was towed.

 All fines, boot and/or tow fees must be satisfied before the vehicle will be released.
-These fees may be paid online by debit or credit card (Visa, MasterCard and Discover only, and cash or checks are not accepted) at the Blue Plains Impoundment Lot or at the Department of Motor Vehicles.
+These fees may be paid online by debit or credit card (Visa and MasterCard only, and cash or checks are not accepted) at the Blue Plains Impoundment Lot or at the Department of Motor Vehicles.
 Consult the DMV Website for a menu of services, hours and locations for each facility.

 Impounded vehicles that remain unclaimed after 28 days following notification are sold at public auction online at www.dcgovt.govdeals.com or scrapped.

 All ticket, boot and/or tow fees must be satisfied before the boot will be released.
-These fees may be paid online by debit or credit card (Visa, MasterCard and Discover only, and cash or checks are not accepted) at the Blue Plains Impoundment Lot or at the Department of Motor Vehicles.
+These fees may be paid online by debit or credit card (Visa and MasterCard only, and cash or checks are not accepted) at the Blue Plains Impoundment Lot or at the Department of Motor Vehicles.
 Consult the DMV Website (www.dmv.dc.gov) for a menu of services, hours and locations for each facility.

 Avoid having your vehicle booted